-AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION
+AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 PLEASE SHARE THIS PAGE

-Brahmini Worm Snake
+Brahminy Worm Snake

-Also it is parthenogenic which means that all Flower pot snakes are females and can breed with no males present!
+Also it is parthenogenic which means that all Flower Pot Snakes are females and can breed with no males present!

-Very small, grows to about 170 mm (under 7 inches) making it the smallest species of snake found in Australia!
+They are very small, grows to about 170 mm (under 7 inches) making it the smallest species of snake found in Australia!

-©2016 John Fowler and John Hollister.
+John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.
-(NOTE:- No permission is needed to link to this web page)

 other contributors cannot be used without their permission.
+Updated June 8, 2022